Whether you are looking for slippers with faux fur lining, arch support, or just a fun design, your perfect pair is out there.

-These casually luxe house shoes, made with a suede upper and faux fur lining, have an attractive silhouette with a smart design that stays on your feet.
+These casual luxe house shoes, made with a suede upper and faux fur lining, have an attractive silhouette with a smart design that stays on your feet.
 They also have removable EVA footbeds for an adjustable fit.
-The easy slip-on design and nonslip sole make these a great choice for elderly women as well.
+The easy slip-on design and nonslip soles make these a great choice for elderly women as well.

 What to Look for in Slippers for Women

 Finding a quality pair of slippers that offer much-needed support, is made of durable materials, easy to clean, and hopefully has some style points?
 Well, that can be tricky.
 This is especially true for anyone who might have foot pain or soreness.
-Slippers are a great alternative which can cause "pain and inflammation, overtime, due to lack of support and a slow atrophy of the fat pads on the bottom of the feet.
-While walking around barefoot may seem natural, overdoing it especially on hard surfaces actually can put your feet at risk for injury and pain," according to Jackie Sutera, DPM, a New York City-based podiatrist and member of the Vionic Innovation Lab.
+Slippers are a great alternative that can cause "pain and inflammation, over time, due to lack of support and a slow atrophy of the fat pads on the bottom of the feet.
+While walking around barefoot may seem natural, overdoing it, especially on hard surfaces actually can put your feet at risk for injury and pain," according to Jackie Sutera, DPM, a New York City-based podiatrist and member of the Vionic Innovation Lab.

-Being comfortable is key for all footwear, but especially slippers.
-If you know you want slippers you can lounge in, then a plush interior lining and support is key.
+Being comfortable is key for all footwear, especially slippers.
+If you know you want slippers you can lounge in, then a plush interior lining and support are key.
 This is especially true if you have a low arch or any kind of foot pain.

 Materials like cotton, wool, and suede are quite durable.
 They tend to hold up well with time.
 Some shearling or faux fur options can look matted or show wear over time.
 Also, a quality rubber sole is a way to ensure great traction and your feet stay firmly planted on the ground.